MansiSMore/Data-Structures/Tree/README.md

 # Tree
-Tree is a mnon-linear data structure for non-linear access.
+Tree is a non-linear data structure for non-linear access.